yasirshahzad/design-patterns/src/creational/AbstractFactory/README.md

 # **Abstract Factory Pattern**

-The Abstract Factory Pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
-It allows a system to use multiple object families interchangeably by working with abstract types rather than concrete implementations.
+The Abstract Factory pattern is a creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.

-## **Purpose**

-The **Abstract Factory Pattern** is a creational design pattern that provides an interface to create families of related or dependent objects without specifying their concrete classes.
-It helps achieve flexibility and consistency in object creation.

 ---

-## **When to Use**
+**Key Points to Memorize:**

+**Intent:**

-1. When your application needs to create families of related objects that work together.
+- To create families of related objects without being tied to their concrete classes.
-2. When you want to decouple the client code from the actual object creation process.
-3. When you need to switch object families dynamically (e.g., themes, APIs).
-4. When ensuring consistency among related objects is critical.
+- Ensures consistency among related objects.

+**Components:**

+- AbstractFactory: Declares methods to create abstract products.
+- ConcreteFactory: Implements the creation methods to produce concrete products.

+- AbstractProduct: Declares an interface for a type of product.
+- ConcreteProduct: Implements the AbstractProduct interface
+- Client: Uses only the AbstractFactory and AbstractProduct interfaces.

+**When to Use:**

+1. You need to ensure that a family of products are used together.
+2. You want to enforce product consistency across a family.
+3. The system should be independent of how the products are created.

 ---

-## **Components**

-1. **Abstract Factory**: Defines an interface for creating abstract product families.
-2. **Concrete Factory**: Implements the abstract factory interface and provides specific products.
-3. **Abstract Product**: Defines the interface for a type of product.
-4. **Concrete Product**: Implements the abstract product interface.
-5. **Client**: Uses the factory to interact with products without knowing their implementations.

----

-## **Basic Pseudo Code for Abstract Factory Pattern**
+## **Practice Example: GUI Toolkit**

 ```pseudo
 // Abstract Product Interface